 - 1 medium ruby red grapefruit, cut into supremes

 - Preheat oven to 325 degrees F.

-- Roast beets for about 1 hour and 15 minutes or until fork tender.
+- Roast beets for about 1 hour or until fork tender.
 (It can help to wrap them in foil)

 - Remove beets from oven, unwrap and let cool 5 minutes before peeling them.
 Slice the peeled beets into eighths.

 - Place the supreme-cut grapefruit segments in a bowl.
 Take the inner grapefruit remains and squeeze whatever juice you can out of it over the top of the grapefruit segments in the bowl.